SUFFERING: THE TRADITIONAL FIRST TRUTH

 It is this craving that occurs again and again..."

-The Pali word which everyone is translating as rebirth, can also be translated as "again and again"!
+The Pali word which everyone else is translating as rebirth, can also be translated as "again and again"!

 Buddha's Childhood and Enlightenment